 That said, technical specifications may still be the way to go if you’re targeting a technical-oriented crowd.

-Fender does this by including both its products’ technical aspects and aesthetic appeal as the company caters to artists who care about both aesthetics and functionality.
+Fender does this by including its products’ technical aspects, and aesthetic appeal as the company caters to artists who care about aesthetics and functionality.

 Remember to make your product description as concise as possible.
 Visitors don’t have the time to read long-winded product details, so be sure to make it easy to skim through without discounting your product’s value.

-Using bullet points can be a great way of writing a product description that easy on the eyes.
-Alternatively, play around with the layout and website elements to present a well-thought out product description, it doesn’t have to be a vertical bullet point list.
+Using bullet points can be a great way of writing a product description that is easy on the eyes.
+Alternatively, play around with the layout and website elements to present a well-thought-out product description.
+After all, it doesn’t have to be a vertical bullet point list.

-If there is a lot of information you have to present, consider splitting information into several sections and use graphics for that slick visual look.
+If you have to present a lot of information, consider splitting information into several sections and use graphics for that slick visual look.
 That way, you avoid creating a wall of text that makes your product description look off-putting.

 Garmin, for example, incorporates doodles to enhance its product description.
 By dividing the information based on product features, the company improves readability and highlights the benefits at the same time.